What’s in an FNAME?

 How did email personalization become synonymous with merging in a name field?
 “Hello FIRSTNAME” isn’t what makes people run to grab their credit cards.

 The power of personalization is no secret.
 It generates compelling emotions that persuade, support, and connect.
-We hear about shiny increases in email success.
 Marketers keep resolving to prioritize personalization, especially as we face dwindling attention spans and intensifying readiness to hit unsubscribe.

 When you hear “personalization,” you expect a message that’s relevant to you.
 Instead, the term often describes the simplistic use of static identity attributes, like popping a first name into a subject line.

 Most marketers rely on demographic and geographic data.
-According to research by VB Insights, over 60% of marketers target fewer than 15 segments — half target fewer than 10.
 But a person is (thankfully) more than the sum of their demographic parts.

 Marketing personalization comes to life when you use real-time behavioral data.
 Yet marketers still have a long way to go, and the proof is in your inbox.
 Only a third of consumers feel like they’re getting personalized experiences, cites one recent Forrester study.
 What’s at stake, as VB Insights analyst Andrew Jones lays out, is that: “Without advancing to more mature efforts, most marketers are leaving money on the table.”